-WordPress is the leading open source platform used for building content rich websites.
-WordPress itself accounts for over 34% of websites currently published on the internet which in hand comes with an increased threat of attack over other platforms.
-Some statistics show that 90% of hacked websites are in fact WordPress website…
+WordPress is the leading open-source platform used for building content-rich websites.
+WordPress itself accounts for over 42% of websites currently published on the internet which in hand comes with an increased threat of attack over other platforms.
+Some statistics show that 90% of hacked websites are in fact WordPress websites.

-As WordPress websites are made up of the open source software along with multiple third party plugins and a MySQL database there are multiple access points for hackers to compromise a site.
-There are processes which can be put in place to reduce these threats which include installation of premium security plugins and regular updates.
+As WordPress websites are made up of open-source software along with multiple third-party plugins and a MySQL database there are multiple access points for hackers to compromise a site.
+There are processes which can be put in place to reduce these threats which include the installation of premium security plugins and regular updates.

 Should I be worried that my website is built in WordPress?

 In short, NO!
 The reason WordPress is the most popular content management system is because of the flexibility and potential it offers.
 Therefore, the functionality opportunity and customisation of having a WordPress website should massively outweigh the potential of an attack.
 All that said, ensuring your WordPress website is kept up to date on regular basis is extremely important to minimise any threats.

 How often should your WordPress website be updated?

 Updating your WordPress website is an important maintenance task that helps keep your site secure, functional, and up-to-date with the latest features and improvements.

 As a general rule, it’s recommended that you update your WordPress website regularly, at least once a month or whenever there is a new security patch or update available.
 This includes updating WordPress core, themes, and plugins to their latest versions.

 However, before updating your site, it’s important to take a backup of your website, so that in case anything goes wrong, you can restore your site to its previous state.